jhpyle/docassemble/_docs/helloworld.md

 simple: you log in, go to the [Playground], copy and paste the code into a tab, and then click the "Save and Run" button.

-The second method is longer but more educational.
+The second method is longer but also demonstrates **docassemble**'s system for packaging and distributing interviews.
 It involves these
 steps:

 1. On the menu in the upper right hand corner, select Package Management.